alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 [Question for SME: Are these time limits just for online declarations for all types of export declaration?]

-^There are different rules if [you move goods to EU special territories](/guide/move-goods-eu/special-territories.html), eg Channel Islands or Canary Islands.

 ###Common Agricultural Policy (CAP) goods